 The Company has prepared the condensed consolidated financial statements and related unaudited financial information in the footnotes in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") and the rules and regulations of the Securities and Exchange Commission ("SEC") for interim condensed consolidated financial statements.
 These interim condensed consolidated financial statements reflect all adjustments consisting of normal recurring accruals, which in the opinion of management, are necessary to present fairly the Company's position, the results of its operations, and its cash flows for the interim periods.
 These interim condensed consolidated financial statements reflect all intercompany eliminations.
-These interim condensed consolidated financial statements should be read in conjunction with the annual consolidated financial statements and the notes thereto contained in the Annual Report on Form 10-K filed with the SEC on April 1, 2020.
+These interim condensed consolidated financial statements and the notes thereto contained in the Annual Report on Form 10-K filed with the SEC on April 1, 2020.
 The nature of the Company's business is such that the results of any interim period may not be indicative of the results to be expected for the entire year.